Home

 $$ \begin{bmatrix}x & y & z\end{bmatrix} * \begin{bmatrix} c_{00}&c_{01}&{c_{02}}&c_{03}\\ c_{10}&c_{11}&{c_{12}}&c_{13}\\ c_{20}&c_{21}&{c_{22}}&c_{23}\\ \end{bmatrix} $$

-To fully grasp the implications, we must bear in mind two key points.
-Firstly, multiplying a point by a matrix effectively transforms that point to a new location, implying the result must also be a point.
-Utilizing matrices for point transformation necessitates that the outcome of such multiplication yields another point, ideally represented as a 1x3 matrix.
-Consequently, to achieve a result that is also a point, the multiplying matrix must be a 3x3 matrix.
-The product of a 1x3 and a 3x3 matrix, as expected, yields a 1x3 matrix—a transformed point.
-Here’s how this multiplication manifests:
+To fully understand the implications, we need to keep two key points in mind.
+First, multiplying a point by a matrix transforms that point to a new location, meaning the result must also be a point.
+Second, using matrices for point transformation requires that the result of such multiplication is another point, ideally represented as a 1x3 matrix.
+Therefore, for the outcome to be a point, the multiplying matrix must be a 3x3 matrix.
+The product of a 1x3 matrix and a 3x3 matrix, as expected, results in a 1x3 matrix—a transformed point.
+Here's an example of how such a multiplication would look:

 $$ \begin{bmatrix}x & y & z\end{bmatrix} * \begin{bmatrix} c_{00}&c_{01}&{c_{02}}\\ c_{10}&c_{11}&{c_{12}}\\ c_{20}&c_{21}&{c_{22}}\\ \end{bmatrix} $$